ukaea/piezo/Docs/Definitions.md

 An Operator is nothing more than a set of application-specific custom controllers.

+## RDD (Resilient distributed dataset)
+A collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
+RDDs are distributed data sets that can stay in memory and fallback to disk gracefully.
+RDDs if lost can be easily rebuilt using a graph that says how to reconstruct.

 ## Sidecar pattern

 Extends the functionality of the main container with a strong coupling to a sidecar container.
 A sidecar is a utility container in a pod with the purpose to support the main container.
 Standalone sidecars don't serve any purpose, must be paired with one or more containers.
 Generally are reusable and can be paired with numerous types of main containers.